90sCraig/Twitch-ChatGPT/README.md

      - Discord.Go Live
          - Set argument `inputGPT` to prompt GPT to announce that you are going Live
          - Set argument `discordWebHookUrl` to your discord webhook Url
+     - All Other Actions
+         - Set argument `outputLength` to your desired number of characters for your ChatGPT bot's response
 4. Creat a chat command and connect it to the action `Twitch.Chat Response`
      - example: `!chatGPT` or you can even add an action so your chat bot responds when someone @'s them by adding a trigger for `@ChatBotsName`
 5. Connect other actions to their associated events in Streamer.bot (I may expand on this later)